bradshawsguide/website/src/content/01-stations/193-thames-ditton/station.md

 ----
 info:
 - term: Hotel
-  description: Swan.
+  desc: Swan.
 - term: Money Order Office
-  description: at Kingston.
+  desc: at Kingston.
 ----
 text: Thames Ditton is well-known among anglers; fine barbel, roach, perch, dace, and chub, with some times jack and trout, may be caught.